-A doctor in training can apply to the Dean to take time out of programme for up to 3 months and credit the time towards CCT/CESR (CP) as an AUC.
+A doctor in training can apply to the dean to take time out of programme for up to three months and credit the time towards CCT/CESR (CP) as an AUC.
 Where the AUC is in the same training programme, then prospective approval is not needed from the GMC.
-If it is a different training programme, the usual out-of-programme (OOP) process applies.
+If it is a different training programme, the usual OOP process applies.
 When you are acting up as a consultant, there will need to be appropriate supervision in place and approval will only be considered if the acting up placement is relevant to gaining the competences, knowledge, skills and behaviours required by the curriculum.
 AUC posts can only be taken in the final year of specialty training.